JacquelineTuyisenge/react-practice-projects/README.md

 # react-practice-projects
-Personal projects to practice react with vite plus typescript
+Personal projects to practice react with vite plus javascript